 Insurance Considerations for Occupational Exposures

-As a preventive measure, all clinical students enrolled on the Columbia University Student Health Insurance Plan, regardless of plan level, will be enrolled in an annual supplemental plan to cover blood borne pathogen exposures.
-The annual premium for this plan is $28 and the fees will be assessed per semester, $11 for fall 2020 and $17 for spring/summer 2021.
-Incoming summer students are billed $11 for only the summer 2021 term.
+As a preventive measure, all clinical students enrolled in the Columbia University Student Health Insurance Plan, regardless of plan level, are enrolled in an annual supplemental plan to cover blood borne pathogen exposures.
+The annual premium for this plan is $28 and the fees are assessed per semester, $11 for fall 2020 and $17 for spring/summer 2021.
+Incoming summer students are billed $11 for the summer 2021 term.

 The supplemental insurance plan will minimize your out-of-pocket costs should you require treatment related to any blood borne pathogen exposure in the course of your clinical experience.

 If you are planning to waive the Aetna Student Health Insurance Plan, please ensure you have adequate coverage in case of an occupational exposure to blood-borne pathogens.